India to have Chief of Defence Staff soon, says PM Modi

 Independence Day: India needs high jump, trillion economy target achievable, says Modi

-A high-level committee set up to examine the gaps in the country's security system in the wake of the Kargil War in 1999 had called for appointment of a Chief of Defence Staff as a single-point military adviser to the Defence Minister.
+A high-level committee set up to examine the gaps in the country's security system in the wake of the Kargil War in 1999 had called for the appointment of a Chief of Defence Staff as a single-point military adviser to the Defence Minister.

 A group of ministers analysing required reforms in the national security system had also favoured appointing a chief of defence staff.